Winterizing Your Outdoor Kitchen

 Introduction

-1. Plumbing and Water Lines: The Top Priority
+1. Plumbing and Water Lines: The Priority

 2. Appliances: Fridges and Ice Makers